Atanas Semerdzhiev: Early life

-Atanas Semerdzhiev was born on May 21, 1924 in the village of Ladzhene, today a district of Velingrad.
+Atanas Semerdzhiev was born on May 21, 1924, in the village of Ladzhene, today a district of Velingrad.
 He comes from a poor clerical family.
 His father was a servant, a member of the BRP (k.) after September 9, 1944, and his mother was a housewife, also a member of the BRP (k.).
 He studied at the Pazardzhik High School, where he has been an active member of the Workers' Youth Union (RMS) since 1939.
 He has an incomplete general - secondary real education.

 He was detained by the police in October 1941 with a group of comrades, but did not testify.
-He went out illegally from December 16, 1941 and from April 1942 he was a partisan in the Rhodope partisan unit "Anton Ivanov".
+He went out illegally from December 16, 1941, and from April 1942 he was a partisan in the Rhodope partisan unit "Anton Ivanov".
 From 1943, he was a member of the BRP (so-called) and commander of the "Bratya Krastini" detachment, which grew into the "Chepinets" partisan brigade.
 After that he was the commander of the brigade.

 Military Activity

 In 1944, he participated in the Second World War against Nazi Germany, as an assistant company commander in the 27th Infantry Regiment (from September to December 1944).
 After that, he completed his education, completed a military short course at the National University "V. Levski" (January-September 1946).
 He received a high school diploma in Pazardzhik and again entered service in the Bulgarian army.
 From January 1 to October 1, 1946, he was a member of the OC of the BRP (k.) and a member of the OC of the RMS.
 Between November 1946 and January 1948 he was a company commander in the Intelligence Directorate of the Ministry of Defence.
 Until January 1, 1948, he worked as an assistant section chief in the Intelligence Department of the General Staff.

-From January 1, 1948 to December 6, 1950, he graduated in the USSR from the prestigious Russian Military Academy "M. Frunze", and in 1958-1960 - the General Staff Academy "Kliment Voroshilov".
+From January 1, 1948, to December 6, 1950, he graduated in the USSR from the prestigious Frunze Military Academy, and in 1958-1960 - the Military Academy of the General Staff of the Armed Forces of the USSR.
 From December 1950 to June 1951, he was a brigade commander in the Intelligence Directorate.
 From June 1951, he was appointed deputy head of the Operational Department for operational preparation and control and head of the Information Department (6th Department) of the Intelligence Department.
 He remained in this position until November 1952, when he was appointed Deputy Chief of the Operational Directorate of the General Staff for Operational Training and Control.
 From 1953 to 1960 he was the head of the Operational Department of the General Staff.
 Between 1960 and 1962 he was the Chief of Staff of the Second Army in Plovdiv.
 After 1962, he was Chief of the General Staff for 27 years.